 Currents: usually mild, but can be strong

-Surface conditions: calm (March to October)
+Surface Conditions: calm (March to October)

-Water temperature: 27-30°C (81-86°F)
+Water Temperature: 27-30°C (81-86°F)

-Number of dive sites: ~50
+Number of Dive Sites: ~50

 Distance: 18 km (11 miles) north of Manado Bay (40 mins)

-Lembeh Strait Scuba Diving
+Lembeh Strait Diving

 Due east of Manado off the eastern coast of northern Sulawesi in the Molucca Sea is Lembeh Island, with its narrow strait separating it from the bigger main island.

-It, too is renowned for its biodiversity and is particularly noted for its muck diving.
-A near encyclopedia of fascinating and quirky creatures reside there including this list: mimic octopus, flamboyant cuttlefish, harlequin shrimps, skeleton shrimps, many varieties of nudibranch, Ambon and weedy scorpionfish, snake eels, stonefish, sea robins, stargazers, devil fish, pygmy and Pegasus seahorses, mandarinfish, ghost pipefish and Banggai cardinal fish.
+It too is renowned for its biodiversity and is particularly noted for its muck diving.
+A near-encyclopedia of fascinating and quirky creatures reside there including this list: mimic octopus, flamboyant cuttlefish, harlequin shrimps, skeleton shrimps, many varieties of nudibranch, Ambon and weedy scorpionfish, snake eels, stonefish, sea robins, stargazers, devil fish, pygmy and Pegasus seahorses, mandarin fish, ghost pipefish and Banggai cardinalfish.

-The diving is suitable for beginners and advanced divers and possible year round.
+The diving is suitable for beginners and advanced divers and possible year-round.

 Water temperature is warmest from October to March at 28-29°C (82-84°F) and coolest at 25-26°C (77-79°F) in July and August.
 This cooler season is also the time of more sightings of macro critters primarily due to it being the season of reproduction.

 The southeast monsoon winds are in effect from June to September, sometimes creating a choppy surface.
-In the season of heaviest rains in January and February, some sites in the north end of the Lambeh Strait may be too rough for diving.
+In the season of heaviest rains in January and February, some sites in the north end of the Lembeh Strait may be too rough for diving.

-Lambeh Reef Summary
+Lembeh Strait Reef Conditions Summary

 Depth: 5-30 m (16-100 ft)